Jocowski/git-test/README.md

-This is John's first git project!
+This is MY first git project!